studiozeffa/react-native-training-course/notes/lists.md

 ```
 <!-- break -->

-### renderSeparator
+### ItemSeparatorComponent

-Use the `renderSeparator` prop to render a separator between each item:
+Use `ItemSeparatorComponent` to render a separator between each item:

 ``` jsx
 import React, { Component } from 'react';